pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 To update a course we're also going to use the `putItem` operation so the policy is the same and you can reuse the role of the previous function.

-The code for the corresponding lambda function (`update-course`) is also similar, the only difference is that the `id` and `watchHref` fields are not generated:
+The code for the corresponding lambda function (`update-course`) is also similar, with the only difference being that the `id` and `watchHref` fields are not generated:
 ```javascript
 const AWS = require('aws-sdk');
 const dynamodb = new AWS.DynamoDB({region: '<YOUR_AWS_REGION_CODE>', apiVersion: '2012-08-10'});